 Human Behaviour is Shaped in part by Our Institutions

 The degree to which human bevahiour is shaped by systems and situations has been at times overstated, such as with the Stanford Prison Experiment.
-But the truth remains that our behaviour is shaped by the situations we find ourselves in, more so than most of us realize and more so than traditional philosophy and early psychology maintained.
-This is even more true of our institutions.
+The truth remains that our behaviour is shaped by the situations we find ourselves in, more so than most of us realize and more so than traditional philosophy and early psychology maintained.
+This is even truer of our institutions.
 To oversimplify things, you might say that the institution influences and affects your behaviour the more you are part of that institution.
 So your neighbourhood association influences your behaviour but not as much as your job does.

 Norms and Informal Relationships are as Important as Laws and Regulations